Royal Enfield Himalayan (2018-on) Review

-The Royal Enfield Himalayan is not a bike aimed at our market.
+The Royal Enfield Himalayan is not a bike aimed at our market, but it turns out it's extremely popular over here regardless.
 If you want to cross a continent on bad roads – a ride into the Himalayas perhaps – then it would excel, but on fast UK roads it struggles.

 Twist the choke (no really...), prod the starter and the gentle thump of the 410cc air-cooled single sends your heart a flutter.
 Stand back while it warms up and it looks every inch the part – the reinforced steel frame designed by Harris Performance oozes adventure, as does the 21in front.

 Even the humble little alloy panniers (£499 extra) fill you with a sense of joy at the adventures to come.
 Sadly, that joy soon drains away when you hit the road.

 Within minutes you’re wringing its neck and the gentle throbbing is replaced by terrifying clattering.
 On a fast A-road with the throttle twisted to the stop in fifth, I had to watch as the photographer’s van pulled away with ease.

 The Royal Enfield Himalayan top speed was an indicated 75mph during our test.
 In its defence it’s vibe free, the screen keeps off the worst of the wind and the Enfield only sips at the petrol, so you can get over 50mpg.

 But 24.5bhp simply isn’t enough when you’re dicing with bigger and more powerful vehicles.
 There are big old gaps between the gears too, so dropping a cog for an overtake doesn’t help.

 In February 2021 Royal Enfield updated the Himalayan with a collection of small changes to improve the overall riding experience.
 The Himalayan has been a runaway success since it first launched in 2016, offering an alternative to the powerful, high tech heavyweights that most adventure bikes have become.